 February 2009: Around Your Garden

-- EDITOR’S PICK―Make pruning easier with quality tools.
+- Editor’s pick―Make pruning easier with quality tools.
 Whether you are right-handed or left-handed, with small hands or big, there is a Felco pruner made for you.
 Also be sure to try a Felco saw.
-Purchase these tools online from www.felcostore.com.
+Purchase them from www.felcostore.com.

 - Fruit trees―Cutting back fruit trees such as plums and peaches invigorates them and lets sunlight reach the interior of the trees.
 Remove crossing limbs, and shorten upright growth.
 Hand pruners are best for limbs as thick as a pencil.
 Lopping shears and pruning saws are good for bigger jobs.